 Company financial statements 2024 £ 2023 £ Materiality £4,049,000 £3,690,000 Basis for determining materiality 2% of net assets adjusted for significant fundraising in the year.
 Rationale for the benchmark applied In setting materiality, we have had regard to the nature and disposition of the investment portfolio.
 Given that the VCT's portfolio is highly weighted in listed equities and also comprising unquoted investments which would typically have a wider spread of reasonable alternative possible valuations, we have applied a percentage of 2% of net assets adjusted for significant fundraising in the year.
-Performance materiality £3,037,000 £2,760,000 Basis for determining performance materiality 75% of materiality Rationale for the percentage applied for performance materiality The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.
+Performance materiality £3,037,000 £2,760,000 Basis for determining performance materiality 75% of materiality Rationale for the percentage applied for performance materiality The level of performance materiality appli a number of factors including the expecte misstatements and the level of transactio d total value of known and likely